adityamukho/node-box-sdk/README.md

 ```

 ## Documentation
 API documentation is available in the `docs` folder.
+An online version is also hosted at http://adityamukho.github.io/node-box-sdk/

 ## Examples
 _(Coming soon)_